3191110276/ICO-ServerOnboarding/README.md

 # Intersight Orchestration Server Onboarding

+This repository contains workflows that help you with onboarding new servers into your Intersight environment quickly.
+These examples are based on workflows in Intersight Orchestration.

+Right now we have examples for the following operating systems:
+* VMware
+* Windows Server
+* Ubuntu Server

 This repository is currently under development.
 The workflows are not final and for testing purposes only.

 <!---